aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 # Token Revocation

-A revocation request is a POST request to the Global Token Revocation endpoint.
-This URL MUST conform to the rules given in {{RFC6749}}, Section 3.1.
+A revocation request is a POST request to the Global Token Revocation endpoint, which starts the process of revoking all tokens for the identified subject.

+## Revocation Endpoint

+The Global Token Revocation endpoint is a URL at the authorization server which accepts HTTP POST requests with parameters in the HTTP request message body using the `application/json` format.
+The Global Token Revocation endpoint URL MUST use the `https` scheme.

+If the authorization server supports OAuth Server Metadata ({{RFC8414}}), the authorization server SHOULD include the URL of their Global Token Revocation endpoint in their authorization server metadata document using the `global_token_revocation_endpoint` parameter as defined in {{authorization-server-metadata}}.

-The means to obtain the location of the revocation endpoint is out of the scope of this specification.
-For example, the authorization server may publish documentation of the location of the endpoint, or may manually register it with tools that will use it.
+The authorization server MAY alternatively register the endpoint with tools that will use it.

-Upon receiving a token revocation request, implementations MUST support the revocation of refresh tokens and active user sessions, and SHOULD support the revocation of access tokens (see {{implementation-notes}}).

 ## Revocation Request